pinnacle20/Mental-Health-Project/README.md

 It is observed that Mental health problems affect one in four people in any given year.
 These problems ranges from mostly common problem like depression and anxiety to rarer problems like schizophrenia and bipolar disorder.
 This condition is worsen by the fact that they don’t open up about their problem to public and hence dying day by day with the burdened of these feelings.

-The problem SpeakUp solves
+## The problem SpeakUp solves:
 Expert Chat: Users can have one-to-one online conversations with different experts.
-Chat with Lakshman: It is an AI chatbot that provides instant solutions to commonly asked questions.
+###Chat with Lakshman: It is an AI chatbot that provides instant solutions to commonly asked questions.
-Community Chat: A forum for people dealing with the same problem.
+###Community Chat: A forum for people dealing with the same problem.
 Each user can express themselves anonymously.
-Services: Based on their current location, users can find the list of available experts and their distance from the user.
+###Services: Based on their current location, users can find the list of available experts and their distance from the user.
 Users can book an appointment or consult for therapy or counseling.

 ## Demo Video Link: